OpenZotacZone/Zotac-Zone-Dial-Drivers/README.md

 Since there is no official Linux driver for these controls, this script reverse-engineers the HID protocol to map the dials to useful system functions like Volume, Brightness, or Mouse Scrolling.

-**Works on:** Bazzite, Fedora.
-Other distributions have not been tested, so feel free to give us feedback.
+**Tested on:** Bazzite, Fedora, CachyOS.
+Other distributions have not yet been tested, so feel free to give us feedback.

 ## Features